quasilyte/phpgrep/README.md

 > NOTE: this software in active development phase.
 Many major things are not implemented yet.

+There is a ["phpgrep: syntax aware code search"](https://speakerdeck.com/quasilyte/phpgrep-syntax-aware-code-search) talk that can give a better picture of what `phpgrep` is and what you can do with it.

 ## Quick start

 To install `phpgrep` binary under your `$(go env GOPATH)/bin`: